 Can my existing food business serve takeaway food?

-In response to restaurants, bars, etc being required to close down, many food businesses are now considering operating as takeaway and delivery businesses in the immediate term, to continue trading.
+Many food businesses are now considering operating as takeaway and delivery businesses in the immediate term, to continue trading.
 Provided you have already registered with the local authority as a food business you need only notify us of the change to the way you are operating.
 If the food business operator remains unchanged you do not need to re-register.
 You may need to adjust your food safety management system to take into account food safety during deliveries (see below for further advice).
 See the Food Standards Agency guide Changing your business model.

 What specific advice is there relating to food safety?